koraa/cupdev.net/contents/blog/001helloworld.md

 title: Hello World
 template: 'site.jade'
+date:  Mon, 06 May 2013 23:30:36 +0200

 Soo.
-If you can see this it means I managed to set ap my blog.
+If you can see this it means I managed to setup my blog.
 *Yaaay*

 A wonderful world awaits you on this blog…just not yet.